luisvinicius167/dutier/README.md

 ```

 ### The Gist
 The application state is stored in an object tree inside a single store.
-Your store state is immutable, actions will only dispatch information about how work with the initial state and then return new values without cghange the state.
+Your store state is immutable, actions will only dispatch information about how work with the initial state and then return new values without change the state.

 That's it!